fb pixel

 • Suck on an ice cube to slow bleeding and numb the area.

-• To minimise bleeding, pack some gauze onto that area of the tongue and put pressure on it.
+• Pack some gauze onto that tongue area to minimise bleeding and put pressure on it.

 Toothache

-• A toothache is all about controlling pain and swelling before you see your dentist.
+• A toothache is about controlling pain and swelling before seeing your dentist.
 Take painkillers as directed.

 Objects Stuck Between Teeth